openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines the following negotiation parameters to enable Relying Party to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic Client Registration:

 * `registration`
-  * **OPTIONAL**.
+  * OPTIONAL.
 This parameter enables RP Registration Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.
 The registration parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object (which ends up being form-urlencoded when passed as an OAuth parameter).
 When used in a Request Object value, per Section 6.1, the JSON object is used as the value of the registration member.

 * `registration_uri`
-  * **OPTIONAL**.
+  * OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
 The request_uri value is a URL using the https scheme referencing a resource containing RP Negotiation Metadata values.
 The contents of the resource referenced by the URL MUST be a RP Registration Metadata Object.
 The scheme used in the `registration_uri` value MUST be https.
 The request_uri value MUST be reachable by the Self-Issued OP, and SHOULD be reachable by the RP.
 This parameter is used identically to the request parameter, other than that the Relying Party registration metadata value is retrieved from the resource at the specified URL.

 If one of these parameters is used, the other MUST NOT be used in the same request.